 The oldest Cathedral in Mainland Scotland, also known as St Mungo’s Cathedral, is the oldest building in Glasgow.
-Built from the 12th century onwards, The Cathedral has an interesting history in Christianity, The Reformation and the modern day.
-The nearby Necropolis graveyard is accessible across the ‘Bridge of Sighs’.
+Built from the 12th century onwards, The Cathedral has an interesting history in Christianity, The Reformation (1560) and the modern day.
+Saint Mungo himself is buried in the crypt and the nearby Necropolis graveyard is accessible across the ‘Bridge of Sighs’.

 As the centre of industrial Scotland the Clydeisde shipyards built over 30,000 ships for international trade, pleasure, the Great War and second world war.
 If we’re lucky we’ll spot the Waverley paddle steamer, one of the last remaining examples of pleasure cruisers that once plied the River Clyde and west coast.

 Opened for the Glasgow International Exhibition in 1901, this impressive Victorian museum and nearby botanical gardens is the best example of late-Victorian public works in Scotland.
 Admire the handsome sandstone frontage and step inside 22 galleries and displays.

 Built on disused dock lands, the Scottish Exhibition Centre and SSE Hydro music venue are an impressive symbol of regeneration.
 They host concerts, exhibitions and events throughout the year and attract visitors from across the Uk.